Neptune DXP - Open Edition installation – Neptune DXP Cloud

 Database

-All data, ranging from your configuration, apps and application data are persisted in the Open Edition database.
+All data, ranging from your configuration, apps and application data are persisted in the Neptune DXP - Open Edition database.
 By default, the embedded SQLite database is configured and used.
 There is also support for PostgreSQL (and more to come).

-If you switch between databases, all data present in the previous database shall not be available anymore within the Open Edition installation.
-Therefore, it is advised, when you set up the new Neptune DXP - Open Edition installation to first, above all, configure your database (Settings > System > Database), restart the Open Edition and then do all other configuration.
+If you switch between databases, all data present in the previous database shall not be available anymore within the Neptune DXP - Open Edition installation.
+Therefore, it is advised, when you set up the new Neptune DXP - Open Edition installation to first, above all, configure your database (Settings > System > Database), restart Neptune DXP - Open Edition and then do all other configuration.

 PostgreSQL